enabled404/Intrusion_Detection_System_Using_AI/README.md

 # Intrusion Detection System Implementing AI and LLMS

 This is a Python-based real-time Intrusion Detection System (IDS) designed for network monitoring and real time threat detection.
 The system captures and analyzes network packets and detects potential intrusions using a graphical user interface (GUI) built with Tkinter.
-It also integrates with several APIs for enhanced threat intelligence.
+Utilized Scapy for packet capture and deep packet inspection (DPI) to analyze packet contents.
+Integrated a fine-tuned version of the Gemini 1.5 Pro API, providing unprecedented depth analysis and insights, a unique implementation globally.
+Incorporated threat intelligence from AbuseIPDB, IP geolocation from RapidAPI, and dynamic visualizations with Matplotlib.
+Features include real-time traffic monitoring, threat alerts, and email notifications for critical threats.
+This project stands out for its advanced integration of multiple detection techniques and its novel use of the LLM API.

 ## Features